Python Classes and Objects

 - Class methods must have an extra first parameter in the method definition.
 We do not give a value for this parameter when we call the method, Python provides it.

-- If we have a method that takes no arguments, then we still have to have one argument.
+- If we have a method that takes no arguments, we still have one argument.

 - This is similar to this pointer in C++ and this reference in Java.